veaba/tensorflow-docs/docs/tf/edit_distance.md

 Computes the Levenshtein distance between sequences.

 ### Aliases:

 - [ `tf.compat.v1.edit_distance` ](/api_docs/python/tf/edit_distance)

 - [ `tf.compat.v2.edit_distance` ](/api_docs/python/tf/edit_distance)

 ```
  tf.edit_distance(
     hypothesis,
     truth,
     normalize=True,
     name='edit_distance'
 )

 ```

-This operation takes variable-length sequences ( `hypothesis`  and  `truth` ),each provided as a  `SparseTensor` , and computes the Levenshtein distance.You can normalize the edit distance by length of  `truth`  by setting `normalize`  to true.
+This operation takes variable-length sequences ( `hypothesis`  and  `truth` ), each provided as a  `SparseTensor` , and computes the Levenshtein distance.
+You can normalize the edit distance by length of  `truth`  by setting `normalize`  to true.

 For example, given the following input:

 ```
  # 'hypothesis' is a tensor of shape `[2, 1]` with variable-length values:
 #   (0,0) = ["a"]
 #   (1,0) = ["b"]
 hypothesis = tf.SparseTensor(